K. Ganeshan

-K. Ganeshan is an Indian film director, producer, screenwriter and actor working in Cinema of South Indian Languages Kannada, Tamil and Telugu films.
-Ganeshan is known as the director of Porkalathil Oru Poo, Navabharathi, Namma Magu POP is a banned film based on the life of Isaipriya, a journalist and television broadcaster for the rebel Liberation Tigers of Tamil Eelam.
+K. Ganeshan is an Indian film director, producer, screenwriter and actor working in Kannada, Tamil and Telugu films.

 Career

 K.Ganeshan started his career as an assistant director, later made directorial debut with Asha Jyothi (1993), where he played lead role as well.
-Apart from Porkalathil Oru Poo (2005), Ganeshan's other notable films are Savi Nilaya, that won Baby Mevisha Karnataka State Film Award for Best Child Actor (Female) in 2015, Namma Magu that was screened at UNESCO IOM and 18.05.2009, based on Sri Lankan Civil War.
+Porkalathil Oru Poo is a banned film based on the life of Isaipriya, a journalist and television broadcaster for the rebel Liberation Tigers of Tamil Eelam.
+Ganeshan's other notable films are Savi Nilaya, that won Baby Mevisha Karnataka State Film Award for Best Child Actor (Female) in 2015, 18.05.2009, based on Sri Lankan Civil War, and Namma Magu that was screened at UNESCO IOM.

 Ganeshan's new film is a Tamil film titled as Kadhal Sei with Ilaiyaraaja as composer.
 The film was dubbed in Kannada as Preethsu.